YibaiMeng/nelder-mead/README.md

 Arguments:
 - `func`:  the objective function to optimize
 - `initial_point`: the starting point of the process.
-- `adaptive`: whether use the adaptive parameters as described in "Implementing the Nelder-Mead simplex algorithm with adaptive parameters"
+- `adaptive`: whether to use the adaptive parameters as described in "Implementing the Nelder-Mead simplex algorithm with adaptive parameters"
 - `initial_simplex`: set this when you don't wish to use the default generation method.
 It must have dimension + 1 elements.
 When setting this element, `initial_point` will be ignored.
 - `tol_fun`, `tol_x`, `max_iter`, `max_fun_evals`: parameters for the termination of the process.